 Work experience and internships

-Within the School of Engineering and Computer Science we support students and employers to engage with each other, share knowledge and make connections that often result in internships.
-We also use our partner programme Summer of Tech to bring industry into the campus and facilitate matching students to summer jobs in tech.
+The School of Engineering and Computer Science supports students and employers to engage with each other, share knowledge, and make connections that often result in internships.

 We work in partnership with the Summer of Tech programme to bring the Wellington tech industry onto the campus, and match students to summer jobs.

 Information for employers

 Our students are keen to gain relevant work experience alongside their studies.
 They are working towards a three-year Bachelor of Science degree or a four-year Bachelor of Engineering with Honours degree, in subjects including Computer Science, Computer Graphics, Cybersecurity, Electronics, and Software Engineering.

 Get a head start on your recruitment and make a contribution to the industry by employing one of our students as a summer intern.
 Contact email@example.com to find out how you can be involved.

 If you're thinking of enrolling in the Bachelor of Engineering with Honours degree, it's good to understand the required work experience component.
 Working in industry helps you develop practical, real-world skills so that you're work-ready when you graduate.